jina-ai/docs/chapters/hub/hub-api.md

 ## `jina hub new`:
 Jina provides an easy-to-use interface for spinning up an Executor or an app
-### Create a new executor
+### Create a new Executor
 `jina hub new --type pod`
-It will start a wizard in the CLI to guide you in creating your first executor.
+It will start a wizard in the CLI to guide you in creating your first Executor.
 The resulting file structure should look like the following:
 ```
 MyAwesomeExecutor/
 ├── Dockerfile